-The proceedings are mostly held in French, but an English translation is provided by the Company.
-Interventions in English will be translated into French.
-A French version of the AGM minutes and the results of the shareholders' votes will be published on the SES website within 15 days after the AGM.
+The proceedings are mostly held in English, but a French translation is provided by the Company.
+Interventions in English retranslated into French.
+An English and a French version of the AGM minutes and the results of the shareholders' votes published on the SES website within 15 days after the AGM.

 With the exception of the procedure described above regarding whenever an A-shareholder intends to hold more than 20%, 33% or 50%, all the resolutions of the meeting are adopted by a simple majority vote except if otherwise provided for by Luxembourg company law.

-In 2021, the AGM was held on 1st April.
-Following the recommendations from the government in the context of the Covid-19 pandemic, shareholders who had expressed an interest to attend the meeting were asked to give a proxy to the Chairperson of the Board and/or the Company's outside legal counsel, and to vote on the resolutions ahead of the meeting.
+In 2022, the AGM was held on 7 April.
+Still taking a prudent approach and following the recommendations from the government in the context of the COVID-19 pandemic, shareholders who had expressed an interest to attend the meeting were asked to give a proxy to the Chairperson of the Board and/or the Company's outside legal counsel, and to vote on the resolutions ahead of the meeting.
 The AGM itself was transmitted via Webex.
 Shareholders were further invited to send their questions ahead of the meeting, although additional questions were asked during the meeting.
-The AGM was attended by 98.21% of the Company's shareholders, excluding the 5,459,979 FDRs held by the Company.
+The AGM was attended by 95.34% of the Company's shareholders, excluding the 7,281,652 FDRs held by SES as well as the 12,000,000 FDRs and the 6,000,000 Class B Shares held by SES Astra on behalf of SES.
 All resolutions submitted to the shareholders were approved by comfortable majority votes.
-The detailed results of the shareholders' votes are available on the () company's website.
+The detailed results of the shareholders' votes are available on the